justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Nushell.md

 ## Environment using table pager
 $env | explore

-# Detect columns in output
+# Detect columns in output and output in table
-podman top mycontainer | detech columns
+podman top mycontainer | detect columns

+# Convert to other format like csv, md, json, yaml, html, text
+cat mytable.md | detect columns | to csv

 # Find a program file, alias, or command
 which <command>